matter-labs-archive/reddit-demo/service-provider/docs/api_description.md

 This section provides a detailed description of inputs and outputs of the public API endpoints.

-**Note:** Several endpoints contain field `auth` which has the `string` type.
-This field is to be replaced with the actual authentication data, such as access token, but currently is not checked and can be empty (for the demo purposes).

 In case of any error on the Community Oracle side, the response will have a non-OK response HTTP code, and the response body will match the following structure: